 In addition to listing your child’s school(s), you will want to list any specific academic achievements, such as honor roll, perfect attendance, art awards, math awards, clubs, student government officer, etc. Again, the goal is to emphasize strong character and great work ethic.
 Good academic students are usually diligent and responsible actors, so be sure to share all of your child’s terrific school achievements!

 4. Expand the theater section.

-If your child is, say, 10 years old and just starting out, he or she may not have a ton of TV and film credits.
+If your child is, say, 10 years old and just starting out, they may not have a ton of TV and film credits.
 So make sure to list every theater performance your child has ever done.
-(Basically any time he or she has been on a stage in front of people.)
+(Basically any time they've been on a stage in front of people.)
 This includes school shows and plays, community plays, church plays, school presentations, dance concerts and recitals, singing performances, etc.

 5. Describe training in more detail.

 Another way to expand your child’s résumé is to describe performing arts training in more detail.
 You can list the specific types of classes your child has taken, as well as the elements of each course.
 For example, if your child has taken an on-camera acting class (if not, now is a great time!), you can describe specific elements of that course like audition prep, cold reading, improvisation, etc. Be sure to list singing lessons and dance lessons, detailing specific styles of dance.